muratk3n/thirdwave/en/tweets/2019/week47.md

 ---

 Face of the moon is full of holes, bcz of small meteors.
-Had me thinking what if one hit you while u r on the Moon?
+What if one hit you while u r on the Moon?
 No atmo no protection.
-U'd get it right on the head bro..!
-Not cool.
+U'd get it right on the head bro..! :|

 *2019-11-19 22:52:43*